UA

 • Insufficient funding, making it impossible for the facilities to meet the basic needs of their residents;

-• Lack of inclusive infrastructure and limited access to services;
+• Lack of barrier-free infrastructure and limited access to services;

 • Significant staffing shortages and high workloads for junior medical personnel;